$SO(5)$ Landau Models and Nested Nambu Matrix Geometry

-The $SO(5)$ Landau model and four-dimensional quantum Hall effect have opened a window to a research field of topological phases in higher dimension.
-This is not just rendered to be a theoretical issue.
-Recent technologies of quantum photonics in ultra cold atom have made experimental explorations possible with the idea of synthetic dimension \cite{Zilberberg-Huang-et-al-2018}.
-The present analysis will be useful not only for the non-commutative geometry but also for the practical analysis of higher dimensional topological phases such as quantum Hall effect and Weyl semi-metal \cite{Lian-Zhang-2016,Lian-Zhang-2017}.
+Former researches about the non-commutative geometry in Landau models are mainly focused on the lowest Landau level, however in view of the Landau level projection, there is no logical reason to exclude higher Landau levels or more generally other energy levels.
+Indeed, as demonstrated in the present work, there is a good chance that exotic quantum geometry having not been recognized will be unveiled in other energy levels.
+It may be worthwhile to further proceed in this direction and investigate quantum geometry by applying the level projection to other physical models.
+The $SO(5)$ Landau model and four-dimensional quantum Hall effect opened a window to a research field of topological phases in higher dimension.
+Not just rendered to be a theoretical issue, recent technologies of quantum photonics in ultra cold atom have made experimental explorations possible with the idea of synthetic dimension \cite{Zilberberg-Huang-et-al-2018}.
+The present analysis will be useful not only for theoretical developments of the non-commutative geometry but also for the practical analysis of higher dimensional topological phases such as quantum Hall effect and Weyl semi-metal \cite{Lian-Zhang-2016,Lian-Zhang-2017}.